Guide: Campaign Communication Template Pack

 Hi [Name],

 The [campaign name] campaign closed on [date].
-Here is a quick summary of what we received:
+Here is a quick summary of what came in:

 [X] ideas submitted from [X] participants.
 Top themes: [list 3 to 5 themes in plain language].
-A few standout submissions we are already discussing: [brief description of 2 to 3 ideas, without identifying who submitted them].
+Some standout submissions we are already discussing: [brief description of 2 to 3 ideas, without identifying who submitted them].

-We are now reviewing all submissions with [team responsible].
+We are now reviewing all submissions with [responsible team].
 We will share our decisions on [specific date].

 Thank you to everyone who took the time to contribute.